Kingsford-Group/squid/README.md

  -TO        |  0            | bool      | Whether or not output ordering of all segments (0 for not outputing, 1 for outputing)
  -RG        |  0            | bool      | Whether or not output rearranged genome sequence (0 for not outputing, 1 for outputing)

-Note that SQUID requires that the input BAM file is sorted.

 # OUTPUT SPECIFICATION
 + <Output_Prefix>_sv.txt: a list of predicted TSV in bedpe format.
 This is the main output of SQUID.
 All positions in the file are 0-based.
 Each columns represents: